nus-cs2103/website-base/admin/project-grading.md

 Evaluate ==the biggest feature done by the student== for difficulty, completeness, and testability.
 Note: examples given below assume that AB3 did not have the commands `edit`, `undo`, and `redo`.

-- Difficulty
+**Difficulty**:
 - [ ] `Feature/ difficulty: unable to judge`: You are unable to judge this aspect for some reason.
-  - [ ] `Feature/ difficulty: low`: %%e.g. make the existing _find_ command case insensitive%%.
+- [ ] `Feature/ difficulty: low`: Examples:
+  * Make the existing _find_ command case insensitive.
+  * CRUD for a simple entity type just like Person that is not connected to any other entity type.
-  - [ ] `Feature/ difficulty: medium`: %%e.g. an _edit_ command that requires the user to type _all_ fields, even the ones that are not being edited%%.
+- [ ] `Feature/ difficulty: medium`: Examples:
+  * A moderately difficult new command that is not similar to existing commands.
+  * A new entity type moderately different from Person and lightly connected to other entity types..
-  - [ ] `Feature/ difficulty: high`: e.g., %%undo/redo command%%
+- [ ] `Feature/ difficulty: high`: Examples:
-- Completeness
+  * a) A high-level of natural language support b) A deep integration with another product c) An enhancement that makes the product good enough to take to the market d) A new entity type very different from Person and deeply connected to many other entity types

+**Completeness**:
 - [ ] `Feature/ completeness: unable to judge`: You are unable to judge this aspect for some reason.
 - [ ] `Feature/ completeness: low`: A partial implementation of the feature.
 Barely useful.
 - [ ] `Feature/ completeness: medium`: The feature has enough functionality to be useful for some of the users.
 - [ ] `Feature/ completeness: high`: The feature has all functionality to be useful to almost all users.

-- Other
+**Other**:
 - [ ] `Feature/ not hard to test`: The feature was not too hard to test manually.
-  - [ ] `Feature/ polished`: The feature looks _polished_ (as if done by a professional programmer).
+- [ ] `Feature/ polished`: The feature looks _polished_ (as if done by a professional programmer), A/A+ effort.

 </div>
 <div id="projectGrading-effort-instructions">